STPHxBioinformatics/Trichuris_Hominis/04_Genome_wide_association_study/README.md

 ### Initial basecalling for BQSR - process initial_basecalling_BQSR <a name="initial_BQSR"></a>
 Basecalling was done in a first round to obtain a subset of very likely SNP's for base quality score recalibration.
 Plots were generated for QUAL, DP, QD, FS, MQ, MQRankSum, SQR, ReadPosRankSum.
-This code is largely adapted from the Doyle et al. paper on ancient and modern Trichuris
+This code is largely adapted from the Doyle et al. paper on ancient and modern Trichuris, wherefrom also the heterozygosity values were adapted.
+Jellyfish confirmed the same values for *Trichuris hominibus*.
 ![Plot_Stats](plot_nuclear_variant_summaries.png)
 ![Plot_Stats](table_nuclear_variant_quantiles.png)